Skip to main content

 • HashiCorp Dynamic Secrets are not supported.

-• Different secrets stores for different Data Migrator components is not supported.
+• Different secrets stores for different Data Migrator components are not supported.
 A single secrets store instance must be used for all components.

 • The use of binary secret data, such as the binary content of an SSL Keystore stored in the secrets store, is not supported.